hashicorp/terraform-provider-azurerm/website/docs/r/arc_kubernetes_provisioned_cluster.html.markdown

 * `id` - The ID of the Arc Kubernetes Provisioned Cluster.

-* `agent_version` - Version of the agent running on the cluster resource.
+* `agent_version` - The version of the agent running on the cluster resource.

 * `distribution` - The distribution running on this Arc Kubernetes Provisioned Cluster.